RichardMidnight/sd/README.md

 # SETUP

    1) Install Raspberry PI OS on an SD card that is large enought to hold some SD image-files.
 32GB or 64GB will do.
-This is your Master SD card.
+This is your Master SD-card.

    2) Install sd as described below.

-   3) You will need a USB-sd reader to put your source sd-card in and some sd cards.
+   3) You will need a USB-SD reader for your source SD-card and some SD cards.
+Use as small of an SD-card as you can because the entire card has to be read in before it is shrunk and compressed.
 I have been using Sandisk Industrial 8GB cards.

 .

 # TO MAKE AN IMAGE FILE:

-   1) Boot your Pi to your Master SD card as above.
+   1) Boot your Pi to your Master SD-card as above.

-   2) Put your source SD card in the USB SD reader and insert it in a Pi USB port.
+   2) Put your source SD-card in the USB SD reader and insert it in a Pi USB port.

    3) Open a terminal window

-   4) Type in the command below to see the name of the sd device.
+   4) Type in the command below to see the name of the SD-device.
 If it is the only one in, it will be 'sda'.

       sd list

-   4)  Type in the command below to start reading the card to an image-file
+   4)  Type in the command below to start reading the SD-card to an image-file

       sd read

-   5) Follow the prompts to enter the sd device name (probably 'sda') and the image-file-name you want to use.
+   5) Follow the prompts to enter the SD-device name (probably 'sda') and the image-file-name you want to use.

    6) Watch your image-file get created!

  .

-# INSTALLATION:
+# INSTALL

 Open a terminal window